Scoreboard & Thoughts

 strange-encoding: Crypto

-We receive an msg.enc, counting the paranthesis I saw the ( and ) counts were the same so I thought about python.
+We received an msg.enc, counting the parentheses, I saw the ( and ) counts were the same, so I thought about Python.

 exec('x=%x'%('e'==''))==exec('e=%x'%(''==''))==exec('c=%x%%x'%e%e)==exec('c=%x%%x%%%%x%%%%%%%%x'%x%c%e%e)==exec('ee=%x%%x%%%%x'%e%x%c)==exec('ee=%x'%ee)==exec('ee=%x'%ee)==exec('xe=ee%ce%%ce'%ee%ee)==exec('xx=ee%cc'%xe)==exec('xc=xx%ce'%ee)==exec('ce=xc%cc'%ee)==exec('cx=ce%cxx'%ee)==exec('cc=cx%cxc'%ee)==exec('eee=cc%cxx'%ee)==exec('eex=eee%cxe'%xe)==exec('eec=eex%cc'%ee)==exec('exe=eec%ccx'%xe)==exec('exx=xe%cexe'%xe)==exec('exc=eex%cexx'%xe)==exec('ece=eee%cexc'%xe)==exec('ecx=ece%cc'%ee)==exec('ecc=ecx%cece'%ee)==exec('xee=ecc%cexx'%xe)==exec('xex=xee%cce'%xe)==exec('xec=xex%cxex'%ee)==exec('xxe=xec%cexx'%ee)==exec('xxx=eee%cxxe'%xe)==exec('xxc=xxx%ce'%xe)==exec('xce=ecc%cxxc'%xe)==exec('xcx=xce%cxex'%ee)==exec('xcc=xcx%cxe'%xe)==exec('cee=eee%cxcc'%xe)==exec('cex=cee%cc'%ee)==exec('cec=cex%cxxx'%xe)==exec('cxe=cec%cxxc'%ee)==exec('cxx=cxe%cexe'%xe)==exec('cxc=cxx%cxc'%ee)==exec('cce=cxc%ccec'%xe)==exec('ccx=eex%ccce'%xe)==exec('ccc=cxc%cccx'%xe)==exec('eeee=ccc%ce'%ee)==exec('eeex=eeee%cccx'%ee)==exec('eeec=eeex%cexx'%xe)==exec('eexe=eeec%cecx'%ee)==exec('eexx=eexe%cee'%xe)==exec('''ex=('%c%%c%%%%c%%%%%%%%c')''')==exec('''ec=('')''')==exec('ec%c=ex%%cxc%%eexx%%eeec%%eeex'%ee)==exec('ec%c=ex%%ccc%%cxx%%ccc%%exe'%ee)==exec('ec%c=ex%%xcc%%cx%%ccx%%eec'%ee)==exec('ec%c=ex%%cxe%%cce%%cxc%%cec'%ee)==exec('ec%c=ex%%cec%%cee%%cxc%%cee'%ee)==exec('ec%c=ex%%xce%%xxx%%cxe%%xce'%ee)==exec('ec%c=ex%%ece%%cce%%cxc%%cec'%ee)==exec('ec%c=ex%%eeec%%cex%%cex%%xxc'%ee)==exec('ec%c=ex%%cce%%cxe%%cxc%%cce'%ee)==exec('ec%c=ex%%cce%%cxe%%cee%%xxx'%ee)==exec('ec%c=ex%%ece%%xce%%ecx%%xex'%ee)==exec('ec%c=ex%%cxe%%xex%%xee%%xxc'%ee)==exec('ec%c=ex%%cxe%%xex%%ecx%%cxc'%ee)==exec('ec%c=ex%%xce%%cxc%%ecx%%xxx'%ee)==exec('ec%c=ex%%cex%%cxc%%cce%%xex'%ee)==exec('ec%c=ex%%cex%%cxe%%cxc%%cex'%ee)==exec('ec%c=ex%%cec%%xex%%xex%%cxe'%ee)==exec('ec%c=ex%%cec%%cec%%cce%%cce'%ee)==exec('ec%c=ex%%cxc%%xxc%%xce%%cex'%ee)==exec('ec%c=ex%%cc%%exe%%ce%%cex'%ee)==exec('ec%c=ex%%eex%%ecc%%xxe%%xx'%ee)==exec('ec%c=ex%%xxc%%xc%%ce%%xcx'%ee)==exec('ec%c=ex%%exc%%ecc%%xec%%xxe'%ee)==exec('ec%c=ex%%xx%%cxc%%eexx%%eeec'%ee)==exec('''ec%c='%%c'%%eeex'''%ee)==exec('''ec%c='%%c'%%xc'''%ee)==exec(ec)